wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-remoted.rst

 ossec-remoted
 =============

-``ossec-remoted`` is the server side daemon that communicates with the agents.
+The ossec-remoted program is the server side daemon that communicates with the agents.
 It runs as ossecr and is chrooted to ``/var/ossec`` by default.

 +------------------------------+---------------------------------+